About the Meridee Winters School of Music

 Your lessons incorporate trail-blazing original material

 One of the most common comments we receive from parents is that they love the musical games their teachers incorporate into lessons.
-From “Piano Planets” to “Rhythm Village,” your teacher’s game book is exclusive to Meridee Winters, and is many students’ favorite aspects of lessons.
+From “Note Quest” to “Rhythm Village,” your teacher’s game book is exclusive to Meridee Winters, and is many students’ favorite aspects of lessons.

 “I love having a bag of tricks to bring to lessons.
 The games serve as tools to teach skills, creative outlets, as well as rewards for good practicing, good behavior, or good focus during the lesson.
 There’s always something fun to find in the bag, either an established game or the tools to create something new.”

 – Amy Hansen-Brower, Former MW Teacher

 In addition to games, Meridee has released several books.
 Her first release, the “Right Brain Piano” Series, was an answer to a need for creative music materials.
 More recently, she has released “Meridee Winters® Chord Master Series™” an innovative technique book (with a martial arts superhero spin), and "Imagination Theater," which encourages students to put their own creative spins on songs.

 Our lessons are customized for YOU.

 We take great care in matching each student’s personality with a compatible teacher.
 Lessons are thoughtfully individualized according to the student’s personality, learning style and musical preferences.
 Does your child want to study with a performing songwriter?
 Or perhaps a concert pianist?